OPCFoundation/UA-.NETStandard/README.md

 ### Self signed certificates for the sample applications

 All required application certificates for OPC UA are created at the first start of each application in a directory or OS-level certificate store and remain in use until deleted from the store.
+Please read [Certificates](Docs/Certificates.md) for more information about certificates and stores

 ### Local Discovery Server